s0rta/revengate-new/roadmap.md

 ## v0.12
 - [ ] bug: sewer otter attacks everyone?
 - [ ] bug: self defence does not expire when attacker dies
+- [ ] bug: actors from the same spawn deck share a common memory?
 - [ ] vague value adjectives on gaussian distributions
 - [ ] F-Droid has animated water
 - [ ] improved saved games